gaurav-chawla1714/nw-tracker-bot/README.md

 - Updated help command to list out all of the existing commands
 - Parse Fidelity account view xslx to update holdings manually
 - Better names of files
+- Integrate custom exceptions more, including messages.
+Integrate on read commands as well.

 ## Backlog:
 - Date picking functionality